-Here is the pay schedule for each hand for a 9/6 Jacks or Better video poker game.
+Here is the payment schedule for each hand for a 9/6 Jacks or Better video poker game.

 Here are good benchmarks on possible payouts based on an overall average.
-The outcomes varies by which version of video poker you are playing.
+The outcomes vary depending on which version of video poker you are playing.

 These numbers, on average, represent your odds for pulling a certain hand.

-After studying this payout and odds table, it is notable that there is an inequality between the odds and the payouts of some hands despite the fact a Full House is more likely to happen than a straight or a flush, but pays more than these two hands.
-It is clear from the pay table that hands that are not likely going to happen pay more while hands that are more likely to happen pay less.
+After studying this payout and odds table, it is notable that there is an inequality between the odds and the payouts of some hands despite the fact that a Full House is more likely to happen than a straight or a flush but pays more than these two hands.
+It is clear from the paytable that hands that are less likely to happen pay more than hands that are more likely to happen to.
 Despite this, the game is in the favor of the player, which is why it can be only found online or at big land-based casinos.
-You are surely not going to find them in bars or other small gambling venues.
+You are surely not going to find them in bars or other smaller gambling venues.

 Video Poker Strategy

-If you get two high cards like a Queen and a Jack, for example, the question is whether to keep both or discard them.
+For example, if you get two high cards like a Queen and a Jack, the question is whether to keep both or discard them.
 The best course of action is to keep the two cards and discard the rest as there is a big chance you would get another Jack or Queen, which will qualify you for a win.

 If you get 3 different high cards, the best course of action is to keep two of the high cards.
 It does not matter which two as long as they qualify for a winning hand.
 A pair of jacks pays the same as a pair of aces, or just pick two and hold them.